Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

 \section{Discussions}

-In this section, we delve into a detailed analysis of the experimental outcomes previously discussed.
-Additionally, we carry out a series of supplementary experiments to affirm the comprehensiveness and logic behind our approach, ensuring its robustness and the validity of its advancements in the field.
+In this section, we conduct an in-depth analysis of the experimental outcomes previously discussed.
+Additionally, we carry out a series of supplementary experiments to confirm the comprehensiveness and rationale of our approach, to ensure its robustness and validate its advancements in the field.